Perth at a Glance

 Living in Perth agrees with most expatriates who’ve made the decision to spend a few years in Western Australia – or to stay there forever.
 As we have pointed out in our guide on moving to Perth, the geographical isolation of the city and the rising cost of living are the most significant disadvantages of living in Perth.

 However, most residents would concur that these aspects are more than compensated by the relaxed pace of life and the high quality of living in Perth.
-In 2011 and 2012, the city ranked on #21 of the Mercer Quality of Living Survey, ahead of such celebrated expat hotspots as Singapore, Paris, or San Francisco.
+In 2011 and 2012, the city ranked 21st in the Mercer Quality of Living Survey, ahead of such celebrated expat hotspots as Singapore, Paris, or San Francisco.
 The Economist Intelligence Unit appreciated Perth so much that they considered it one of the ten most livable cities worldwide.

 Perth has plenty of leisure-time activities to offer – you needn’t worry about being bored.
 Nature lovers enjoy observing quokkas (cuddly-looking small marsupials) on Rottnest Island or the local birdlife in the Perth Hills.
 Athletes will take advantage of the hiking paths in the Swan River Valley or the many beaches ideal for swimming, snorkeling, and surfing.
 “Party animals” can jump right into the nightlife of districts like Northbridge, while gourmets might prefer strolling along Fremantle’s “cappuccino strip” to give the Italian restaurants a try.